bkuberek/kotlin-quarkus-booking-service-demo/docs/solution.md

 #### Tables

 Since the scope does not include authentication and user management, we can exclude that from the data model and provide user preferences as parameters to the endpoints.
-Therefore, we have the following entities.

 A Restaurant has both Tables and Endorsements.
 A Reservation has Tables.
-We don't need to know the Endorsements of a Reservation since it is used to match a restaurant and we can get that from the Restaurant.
+We don't need to know the Endorsements of a Reservation since it is used to find a restaurant.
+When creating a reservation, we have already selected the venue based on endorsements.

 - restaurant
 - restaurant endorsement